-Not long ago, UN Women—the United Nations organization dedicated to promoting gender equality and women’s empowerment—was established to fight against causes like sexual violence toward women during armed conflicts.
+Not long ago, UN Women—the United Nations organization dedicated to promoting gender equality and women’s empowerment—was established.
+This organization fights things like sexual violence against women during armed conflicts.

-Although it’s certain that men also suffer from assault, harassment, and physical or emotional abuse, data from the UN has shown that nearly 35% of women around the world have suffered from some type of violence.
+It’s certain that men also suffer from assault, harassment, and physical or emotional abuse.
+Nevertheless, UN data shows that nearly 35% of women around the world have suffered from some type of violence.